-The Schützenhaus also provides an outdoor location for the movie, Before Sunrise.
+The Schützenhaus also provided an outdoor location for the movie, Before Sunrise.

 As you continue around to the other end of the old town, various high-rise offices for banks, insurance companies etc. pop up on the northern bank of the Donaukanal.

 A special mention goes to the Sofitel hotel building (pictured above), simply because it houses the Das LOFT restaurant at the very top with spectacular views over the central district.

 Then, as we leave the old town behind, we have the much-loved Urania building by architect Max Fabiani from 1910.
 Although not as modernist as many might have liked, the unique elongated structure and presence where the River Wien joins the Donaukanal has given it a certain cult status locally.

 More importantly, the Urania began life (and continues) as a place of public education with lecture halls, an observatory, a cinema, and more.

 Beyond the Urania, the buildings begin to thin out as we move into more green spaces and industrial areas.
 Keep an eye out, though, for the row of houses along Weißgerberlände on the south bank.

 Should you desire a longer walk and continue away from the centre toward the south and east, a remaining architectural highlight is the collection of towers around the Erdberg area (which has a convenient U3 subway station for getting back into town faster).

 The Wien Energie and Wiener Stadtwerke buildings mark the skyline, but also the Triiiple Towers (pictured above): a 33-storey, three-tower apartment complex constructed in 2021 alongside the river to a unique design.